Mamiololo01/Deploying_Microservices_with-Kubernetes/README.md

 Familiarity with AWS such as EC2, VPCs, subnetting, & security groups Experience with Infrastructure as Code (IaC) tools.
 Knowledge of Linux and CLI commands

+Step 1 —Launching our EC2 Instance

+We start by launching our EC2 instance via the console.
+I will be installing and utilizing commands for Ubuntu Linux.
+I will be installing MicroK8s which is a lightweight and fast Kubernetes distribution designed for developers.

+Note that MicroK8s requires minimum system requirements above AWS’s free-tier eligible instances:

+Ubuntu 16.04 LTS or later (or a compatible Linux distribution) At least 2 CPU cores
+At least 2GB of RAM
+At least 20GB of disk space

+For this reason, I will be deploying a t3.medium instance so that the installation and orcastration runs smoothly and as expected.
+When I tried running on a smaller instance the installation consistently failed.